Last Updated: January 5, 2021

 What is IPVanish?

 IPVanish was first released in 2012 by Mudhook Media Inc., a Highwinds Network Group subsidiary.
 Back then the company was running just 32 servers.
-In 2017, the CDN provider StackPath acquired Highwinds Network Group and all its subsidiaries.
+In 2017, one of the best CDN providers, StackPath acquired Highwinds Network Group and all its subsidiaries.
 It operates under US jurisdiction, which poses questions about the logging policy of the company.

 IPVanish deals with sensitive client data on the impressive 1,100+ servers in 60+ countries with over 40,000 IPs available.
 A notable mention here is that the servers are not spread across evenly – while the US and Europe have plenty of locations to choose from, South America or Africa accommodate just a few.
 China and Russia are not even on the list.